ribokit/ribokit.github.io/repos/lifft/index.md

 # LIFFT

 LIkelihood-based Fits of Folding Transitions (**LIFFT**) models thermodynamic relationships vs. temperature, ionic, or ligand condition from chemical mapping measurement data.
-Using a likelihood function, no ad hoc assumptions are necessary for error estimation, normalizaion, or for the choice of residues to fit.
+Using a likelihood function, assumptions that are necessary for error estimation, normalization, or for the choice of residues to fit are spelled out explicitly and applied systematically.

 <hr/>
-## Installation
+## Installation & Getting Started

 To install **LIFFT**,